 The results reported can be tailored by the settings in the Configure Results panel.

-An ARF Error (%) will also be populated which reports if the results for a subcatchment may have a partial area effect.
-That is, if the total area of the subcatchment is significantly less than the area of the entire project then a different ARF may be necessary to correctly assign flows for this subcatchment.
+•The ARF error.
+That is, if the total contributing area draining to the selected subcatchment is significantly less than the area of the catchment, then a different ARF may be necessary to correctly assign flows for this subcatchment.
 This field reports the difference between the ARF for the whole project (based on the area field in the Areal Reduction Factors panel) versus the total contributing area for the subcatchment.
+This can be viewed as a tool tip by hovering the cursor over the cell.
 However, it does not report the difference in flows resulting from the different ARFs and a Partial Area Check may be necessary to quantify this.

 The Refine Subcatchments panel allows the user to select the subcatchments of interest for display of results (in the ALL configuration) and the calculation of statistics.
 For example, a user may wish to only select the subcatchments that are within a hydraulic model area of interest.
 This will mean that the temporal pattern analysis (refer below) will be tailored to those subcatchments most of interest to the user.